Contents

 Barnet grammar schools open their 11 plus registration in April in Year 5.
 The deadline varies for each school, but is usually in July.

 11 plus exams then take place in September in Year 7.
-Girls who are applying to The Henrietta Barnett School and are invited to the second stage will take the second stage test on 1st October 2024.
+Girls who are applying to The Henrietta Barnett School and are invited to the second stage will take the second stage test in October 2025.

 If you are considering grammar schools outside Barnet, remember to register for their exams too.